clemente-lab/mmeds-meta/README.md

 Run `python setup.py install` to install the necessary dependencies.

 To start the server change to the server directory and run `python server.py`

+To connect to the server go to https://localhost:8080 Allow access to the webpage despite your browsers warning.
+The security certificate is not signed.